meddyco/Frontend-challange/README.md

 3. Use sentry for errors reporting

 ## Advance Bouns Features
-1. Host your app using serveless architecture
+1. Host your app using serverless architecture
 2. Use service workers

 ## Submission